Gambit (unproduced film)

 Gambit is an unproduced American superhero film based on the Marvel Comics character of the same name.
 It was intended to be an installment of the X-Men film series.
 Before its cancellation, the film had been written by Josh Zetumer based on a story by the character's creator Chris Claremont.
 Channing Tatum was set to star in the title role.

 Tatum was looked at for early attempts to include Gambit in the X-Men films but was not available for that character's film introduction in X-Men Origins: Wolverine (2009).
-Taylor Kitsch portrayed the character instead, but was not well received.
-Producer Lauren Shuler Donner expressed interest in a Gambit film starring Tatum in early 2014, and the actor officially signed on that May.
+Taylor Kitsch portrayed the character instead.
+Producer Lauren Shuler Donner expressed interest in a Gambit film starring Tatum in early 2014, and Tatum officially signed on that May.
 The film had been in development hell since then, with Rupert Wyatt, Doug Liman, and Gore Verbinski attached as director to the film at different times over the years, with Tatum and his producing partner Reid Carolin also lobbying to direct, and the film's release date also pushed back numerous times.
 Gambit was scheduled for release on March 13, 2020, but development of the film was placed on hold due to the acquisition of 21st Century Fox by Disney.
 After taking over the film, Disney officially cancelled it in May 2019.
+Tatum later appeared as the character in Marvel Studios' Deadpool & Wolverine (2024), and will reprise the role in the upcoming Avengers: Doomsday (2026).